Lim Yew Hock: Legacy and reputation

 Unlike Lee Kuan Yew, David Marshall, Toh Chin Chye and other Singaporean political leaders who emerged after World War II, who received their tertiary education in prestigious UK institutions, Lim had only received local education.
 Despite this, he started work as a clerk and later joined trade unions.
-He later became the Legislative Councillor and Assemblyman, and was eventually appointed as Chief Minister, becoming an influential politician in colonial Singapore.
+He was elected to the Legislative Council, later the Legislative Assembly, and was eventually appointed as Chief Minister, becoming an influential politician in colonial Singapore.

 Unlike his predecessor Marshall, Lim chose to cooperate with the British.
 He adopted a tough stance against leftist groups, students and teachers, gaining trust from the British, leading to re-negotiations for self-rule with the British.
 Under his leadership, Singapore reached an agreement with Britain following a series of talks, granting full internal self-rule in 1959.
 However, he lost the support of the Chinese majority due to his crackdown of teachers and students in Chinese schools.
 Moreover, the British had gradually changed their position to support the opposition PAP and its leader Lee Kuan Yew throughout the successive self-rule talks in London, tipping Lee as the potential future leader of Singapore.

 Despite having achieved full internal self-rule for Singapore, he lost the support of the people, handing over the post of Prime Minister to Lee.
 There have been views, showing that despite losing the support of the people, he had achieved full internal self-governance for Singapore and eliminated left-wing influence in the PAP, paving the way for Lee and his PAP to remain in power thereafter for a long period of time.

 After he stepped down as Chief Minister, he gradually declined in Singaporean politics.
 His political career in Singapore came to an end when he chose not to contest in the Legislative Assembly election in 1963.
 Lim got involved in Malaysian politics the following year.
 However, it, too, came to an end after his disappearance in 1966 in Australia.
 He eventually chose to lead a low-profile life in Saudi Arabia and was no longer involved in Singaporean nor Malaysian politics.
 Lim made such an evaluation about himself in his autobiography published after his death: